TeoGore/Java_Exercises/README.md

 # Java_Exercises
-Java exercises done for OOP course
+Java exercises of OOP and software engineering courses